MaureenOlum/MaureenOlum/README.md

- # **Hey there 👋**
+ # **Hi there 👋**

-👀 I’m interested in Data Analytics
+- 👀 I’m interested in Data Analytics
-🌱 I’m currently learning R and Python.
+- 🌱 I’m currently learning R and Python.

 <!---
 MaureenOlum/MaureenOlum is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.